⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 The safe Minecraft alternative for kids under 9

 PixelVoxel is a safe Minecraft alternative for children under 9.
 It keeps the blocks, animals, and villages kids love, but removes the parts parents worry about — strangers, chat, monsters, dying, ads, and any purchase a child can tap.
-A parent and child build together 1:1, and you are the only other person who can ever join your child's world.
+You build together as a family — you and up to three kids in one shared world, siblings side by side, each as themselves.
+And the only people who can ever join are you and your own kids.

 What makes it safe (the mechanisms, not a promise)

-- No strangers.
-No public servers, no friend lists, no discovery — and only you can join your child's world.
+• No strangers.
+No public servers, no friend lists, no discovery — and the only people who can ever join are you and your own kids.

 PixelVoxel vs a typical kids' game